 Biennial native with daisy-like, orange-yellow rays with a domed chocolate center disk.
 Blooms atop stiff upright stems.
 Both stems & leaves are coated in fine hairs, explaining the name hirta, meaning hairy.

-Grows in a wide range of soils from average, to medium, to moist, well-drained soils, &
+Grows in a wide range of soils from average, to medium, to moist, well-drained soils, & is also tolerant to clay.

 When planted in a mass, self-seeding will promote overlapping bloom time.